christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   For larger projects it's a good idea to declare all global variables in an external script file called `Globals.js` and include it at the top of your interface script.

-## Data Types

-When working with simple data types (numbers, strings, bools, etc.) you are working directly on the variable's value.
-With complex data types (arrays, objects) you are working on a reference to the value.

 ### Numbers

 -   Floating point numbers should have at least one digit before and after the dot.